Swelling is an increase in the size or a change in the shape of an area of the body. Swelling can be caused by:

 Causes of generalized swelling include:

-Swelling can also be caused by the fluctuation of hormone levels within the body.
+Swelling can also be caused by the rise and fall of hormone levels within the body.
 Some women may notice swelling from retaining fluid during their menstrual cycles.
-This may be called cyclical edema because it is related to the menstrual cycle.
-Some women experience mild swelling in their hands or feet during pregnancy.
-Swelling in the feet may be more noticeable in the third trimester of the pregnancy.
-Generalized swelling can be a sign of a pregnancy-related problem called preeclampsia .
-For more information, see the topic Pregnancy-Related Problems .
+This may be called cyclical edema, because it's related to the menstrual cycle.
+Some women have mild swelling in their hands or feet during pregnancy.
+Swelling in the feet may be more obvious in the third trimester of the pregnancy.
+Generalized swelling can be a sign of a pregnancy-related problem called preeclampsia.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: